 Rating: 6/10

 This beach is off the beaten path and therefore less busy, but it is also harder to get to.
 It is about 40 minutes from Naxos Town and easiest visited with an ATV or car.
-There is an unfished and deserted hotel near Alyko beach, which draws in visitors due to some of the 3d artwork drawn on the abandoned hotel walls.
+There is an unfinished and deserted hotel near Alyko beach, which draws in visitors due to some of the 3d artwork drawn on the abandoned hotel walls.

 Rating: 8/10